exercism/go/concepts/slices/about.md

 withData := []int{0,1,2,3,4,5}  // a slice pre-filled with some data
 ```

-You can get/set an element at a given zero-based index using square-bracket notation:
+You can get or set an element at a given zero-based index using square-bracket notation:

 ```go
 withData[1] = 5